-Recommendation 17.2 called for five years of annual reporting on implementation of the Royal Commission recommendations.
+Recommendation 17.2 called for five years of annual reporting on implementation of the Royal Commission's recommendations.
 2022 is the fifth year of annual reporting by the Australian Government.

-- 66. Are you aware of the following products and advice?
+- 65. Which of the following products and advice are you aware of?
 [Please select all that apply] - 1 Disposal Freeze on records related to institutional responses to child sexual abuse - 2 General Records Authority 41: Child Sexual Abuse and Allegations issued in October 2018 - 3 AFDA Express Version 2, released 2019 with updated coverage that increased retention periods for records relating to incidents and allegations of child sexual abuse, in accordance with the recommendations of the Royal Commission. - 4 Mapping of the recordkeeping principles recommended by the Royal Commission to the National Archives' Information management standard Australian Government - 5 Recommendation 8.3 guidance on identifying records which it is reasonable to expect may become relevant to an actual or alleged incident of child sexual abuse.
-This was created by the National Archives in conjunction with state and territory public records authorities through the Council of Australasian Archives and Records Authorities (CAARA) - 67.
+This was created by the National Archives in conjunction with state and territory public records authorities through the Council of Australasian Archives and Records Authorities (CAARA) - 6 None of the above - 66.
 Have you undertaken a survey, or other analysis, to determine if you have business activities which include interactions with children in order to identify where records need to be created and retained to protect the interests of the child?